-Note: This is something to try only with older learners who have struggled for years to remember the difference between ‘to’ and ‘too’.
+Note: This is something to try only when you are completely confident with the TRT approach and for use with older learners who have struggled for years to remember the difference between ‘to’ and ‘too’.
 It’s not an initial introduction!
 It’s quite beautiful when it works but requires a good long discussion and lots of testing out together.
 It absolutely must be done out loud.
 It won’t work if you let students say the sounds in their heads.
-I

 Did anyone else have a poster like this in their earliest school experience?
 I can still remember gazing at it in Mrs. Churchland’s grade 1 classroom but it took me well beyond grade 1 to master the difference between ‘to’ and ‘too’ and to spell ‘two’.